parth-20-07/parth-20-07.github.io/docs/Study_Notes/Embedded_Systems/Communication_Protocols/Software/SW_Controller_Area_Network_Bus_Protocol.md

 CANOpen is a Higher Layer Protocol (HLP) that is built on top of CAN Protocol to enable a standardisation and advance features over traditional CAN Protocol.

 ### Why is it needed?
-There are some standard challenges in CAN Protocol:
 - How do you detect device connectivity (Heartbeat in CANOpen)
 - How do you figure out configuration change?
 (Configuration of Frequency in CANOpen)
 - Standardisation to connect to any device off-market without requiring special configurations.